-Growing dense buds is the dream of most if not all growers of cannabis but learning how to do so is a blend of art, science and experience.
+Growing dense buds is the dream of most if not all growers of cannabis, but learning how to grow dens buds a blend of art, science and experience.
+The most important guideline, even if it seems a bit obvious, is that the faster the buds achieve a good size, the better buds you will be able to enjoy at harvest.

 It is first important to be aware of the significance of cannabis buds.
 They are the parts that contain virtually all the THC of the plant, the psychoactive cannabinoid for which cannabis is renowned – the substance that gets you stoned in layman’s terms.
 THC is the reason that growers and consumers want big, dense heads of weed.

 Of course, there is some THC in cannabis leaves, but in much smaller quantities than the buds.
-The heads of weed develop at the same time as the flowers of the plant and only appear at the flowering phase, which follows the growth of vegetative stage of the plant.
+The buds develop at the same time as the flowers of the plant and only appear at the flowering phase, which follows the growth of vegetative stage of the plant.
 The vegetative stage enables the plant to develop sufficiently to produce lovely flowers.

 Pruning includes all the methods available.
 The first, and perhaps the most effective, method of speeding up the growth rate of your weed plants once they have entered into bloom is to remove any leaves that are starting to look a bit yellow.
 They won’t fall off, so you’d better take them off.
 Otherwise, they will continue to take up valuable resources that could be used for bud growth.
 You can also clean any leaves that do not receive direct light.